-The correlations for the unfiltered data reflect the combination of high and low frequency be-434 havior.
-This is especially true for SAM1 and BAM2 (Table 2) where the unfiltered correlations are dominated by the low frequencies, however the weaker correlations in the unfiltered case suggest the influence of the negative high frequency correlations (consistent with Sparrow et al. 2009).
-Fig. 437 14 further demonstrates this through a much lower correlation at zero lags which increases at pos-438 itive and negative lags (approximately ± 5 days).
+The correlations for the unfiltered data reflect the combination of high- and low-frequency behavior.
+This is especially true for SAM1 and BAM2 (Table 2), where the unfiltered correlations are dominated by the low frequencies; however, the weaker correlations in the unfiltered case suggest the influence of the negative high-frequency correlations [consistent with Sparrow et al. (2009)].
+Figure 14 further demonstrates this through a much lower correlation at zero lags, which increases at positive and negative lags (approximately ±5 days).
 Thus, the negative high-frequency correlations depress the correlations at short time lags.
-This behavior also explains the negative correlation 440 between SAM1 and BAM2 for ERA-Interim at zero lag.
-Table 4 shows that the unfiltered correlations between SAM2 and BAM3 are dominated by low frequency behavior.
-In contrast, Table 3 shows that the unfiltered correlations between SAM2 and BAM1 for the equinox and summer 443 model configurations are dominated by the high frequency behavior, whereas for the winter model configuration and ERA-Interim a combination of low and high frequency behaviour is reflected in the unfiltered correlations.
-Note also that SAM1 and SAM2 can exhibit significant correlations 446 at non-zero lags, especially for the winter configuration where the separation of modes is smaller 447 (Sheshadri and Plumb 2017; note that they used the same winter and summer model configurations 448 as used here).
-Hence, the SAM1 and SAM2 modes could together represent propagating modes 449 of variability and should not necessarily be considered separately (Sparrow et al. 2009; Sheshadri 450 and Plumb 2017).
-Examining the low-frequency spectral peaks is a way to determine whether there is co-variability of SAM1 and SAM2.
+This behavior also explains the negative correlation between SAM1 and BAM2 for ERA-Interim at zero lag.
+Table 4 shows that the unfiltered correlations between

+SAM2 and BAM3 are dominated by low-frequency behavior.
+In contrast, Table 3 shows that the unfiltered correlations between SAM2 and BAM1 for the equinox and summer model configurations are dominated by the high-frequency behavior, whereas for the winter model configuration and ERA-Interim, a combination of low- and high-frequency behavior is reflected in the unfiltered correlations.
+Note also that SAM1 and SAM2 can exhibit significant correlations at nonzero lags, especially for the winter configuration where the separation of modes is smaller (Sheshadri and Plumb 2017; note that they used the same winter and summer model configurations as used here).
+Hence, SAM1 and SAM2 could together represent propagating modes of variability and should not necessarily be considered separately (Sparrow et al. 2009; Sheshadri and Plumb 2017).
+Examining the low-frequency spectral peaks is a way to determine whether there is covariability of SAM1 and SAM2.